LaWebcapsule/directus9/docs/self-hosted/config-options.md

 ## Cache

-Directus has a built-in data-caching option.
+Directus9 has a built-in data-caching option.
 Enabling this will cache the output of requests (based on the current user and exact query parameters used) into configured cache storage location.
 This drastically improves API performance, as subsequent requests are served straight from this cache.
-Enabling cache will also make Directus return accurate cache-control headers.
+Enabling cache will also make Directus9 return accurate cache-control headers.
 Depending on your setup, this will further improve performance by caching the request in middleman servers (like CDNs) and even the browser.

 :::tip Internal Caching

-In addition to data-caching, Directus also does some internal caching.
+In addition to data-caching, Directus9 also does some internal caching.
 Note `CACHE_SCHEMA` and `CACHE_PERMISSIONS` which are enabled by default.
-These speed up the overall performance of Directus, as we don't want to introspect the whole database or check all permissions on every request.
-When running Directus load balanced, you'll need to use a shared cache storage (like [Redis](#redis-2) or [Memcache](#memcache-2)) or else disable all caching.
+These speed up the overall performance of Directus9, as we don't want to introspect the whole database or check all permissions on every request.
+When running Directus9 load balanced, you'll need to use a shared cache storage (like [Redis](#redis-2) or [Memcache](#memcache-2)) or else disable all caching.

 :::